puppetlabs-toy-chest/wash/docs/docs/index.md

 ```

 ### read
-The `read` action lets you view an entry’s content.
+The `read` action lets you read data from an entry.
 Thus, any command that reads a file also works with these entries.

 #### Examples
 ```